- Czechoslovakian heirloom

 - Nutritionally dense root and greens

 32 days.
 Large, creamy-gold heirloom radishes add unique color to your vegetable harvest.
 Named for the Greek god of the sun because of its pale yellow, buttery color.
 Though they grow quite well in the heat, but they will get spicy when the weather heats up so plant early for a more mild flavor.
 Roots have a delectable crunch and stay juicy even in hot weather.
 Large, very leafy green tops for radish leaf lovers.
+We love this radish oven-roasted in olive oil.

 Radishes are a great starter vegetable for beginning gardeners!
 They are a quick, early season crop to get your garden off to a great start.
 Nutritionally dense, radishes are an excellent source of vitamin C in both the root and the greens and also contain potassium, vitamin B6, iron and folic acid.